ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Related Work

+Most of the aforementioned methods necessitate an image set (three to five) as input or require model fine-tuning, and they aim to learn a single concept in the image or represent the overall appearance of the image.
+In contrast, our approach addresses the challenges of obtaining multiple visual attributes from a single image, involving the representation, disentanglement, and recombination of visual attributes.

-\paragraph{Text-based image editing} A variety of text-based editing methods~\cite{bau2021paint,StyleCLIP,StyleCLIPDraw} have emerged with the development of powerful multi-modal models.
-Enabled by diffusion models, approaches of different applications are developed, such as single-image editing~\cite{brooks2022instructpix2pix,imagic,meng2022locating,mokady2023null,zhang2023sine,valevski2022unitune,wu2022uncovering,huang2023region}, style transfer~\cite{jeong2023training,yang2023zero,huang2022diffstyler} and inpainting~\cite{avrahami2022blended,yang2022paint,lugmayr2022repaint}.
-The Composer approach, proposed by Huang \etal~\shortcite{huang2023composer}, is most relevant to our work.
-This approach introduces a generation paradigm that enables control over output image features while preserving synthesis quality and model creativity through decomposing images into representative factors (e.g., spatial layout, palette) and training a diffusion model using these factors as conditions for recomposition.
-However, they rely on external professional models to obtain image attributes, such as an edge detection model for contour extraction, a pre-trained segmentation model for instance mask extraction, etc. In contrast, we exclusively use the pre-trained diffusion model to acquire the representation of corresponding attributes from the image.
+\paragraph{Image editing} A variety of text-based image editing methods~\cite{bau2021paint,StyleCLIP,StyleCLIPDraw} have emerged with the development of powerful multi-modal models.
+Enabled by diffusion models, approaches of different applications are developed, such as single-image editing~\cite{brooks2022instructpix2pix,imagic,meng2022locating,meng2021sdedit,mokady2023null,zhang2023sine,valevski2022unitune,wu2022uncovering,huang2023region}, style transfer~\cite{jeong2023training,yang2023zero,huang2022diffstyler,huang2023style} and inpainting~\cite{avrahami2022blended,yang2022paint,lugmayr2022repaint}.
+The Composer approach \cite{huang2023composer} is most relevant to our work.
+This approach introduces a generation paradigm that enables control over the output features, while preserving synthesis quality and model creativity through decomposing images into representative factors (e.g., spatial layout and color palette) and training a diffusion model using these factors as conditions for recomposition.
+However, they rely on additional task-specific models to obtain image attributes, such as an edge detection model for contour extraction, a pre-trained segmentation model for extraction of instances and the corresponding masks, etc. In contrast, we exclusively use a pre-trained diffusion model to obtain the representation of corresponding attributes from the input image, which provides a neat way to disentangle and control visual attributes.